lewagon/dotfiles/03-AR-Database/02-SQL-CRUD/01-Read/README.md

 ## Further suggestions

 An SQL injection is a type of attack where the person using your application won't just pass a regular integer `id` to the `find` method, but will add an evil string to damage your data.
 If you look at the SQL query in the spec, you'll see what we mean.

-You'll need to use [**bind parameters** with the `execute` method](http://zetcode.com/db/sqliteruby/bind/) to avoid those injections and correctly **escape** the user value.
+You can read [this Medium article](https://medium.com/@yelstin.fernandes/how-to-add-items-to-a-database-table-using-ruby-sqlite3-74dcd8f931f9) and [this StackOverflow answer](https://stackoverflow.com/questions/13462112/inserting-ruby-string-into-sqlite#answer-13462218) to wrap your head around SQL injections 👌

 **Never trust user data**!